auruo4ever/parallel_robots_nlp/README.md

 # Petri Net Generator from Natural Language

 This project provides a tool that converts natural language commands into Petri nets by analyzing sentence structure using spaCy and visualizing actor/action sequences.
-The tool is useful for modeling task execution plans for multi-agent systems or robotics.
+The tool is useful for modeling task execution plans for multi-agent systems in robotics.

 ---

-1. User input is entered via the GUI.
+1. User input (ML command) is entered via the GUI.
 2. The input is parsed using spaCy.
-3. Task structures are extracted using NLP rules.
+3. Execution trace is extracted using NLP and custom rules.
 4. A Petri net is generated and drawn using the extracted information.
 5. Output includes:
    - `petri_net.png` – visualization of the Petri net